A 40-day-old capture cannot carry a new premium

 Market Notes

 Market Notes is the short weekly RentIntel release for people who want one fast read, not a long blog post.
-This week's note is about what to do when the asking-feed layer is useful but no longer fresh enough to carry a premium by itself.
+This week's note is about the gap between a refresh promise and a refresh receipt: a schedule can describe the intended process, but only a dated approved capture can support a current market claim.

 Latest Note